-- 1. As a Strategy, each Holder adopts VILUP Order Objective 4 in that portion of SMZ 3 in the FDU, subject to the following: - a.
+- 1. As a Strategy, each Holder will comply with VILUP Order Objective 4 in that portion of SMZ 3 in the FDU, subject to the following: - a.
 Approved and proposed Old Growth Management Areas (OGMAs), stand level retention and the non-contributing land-base (NCLB), address the objectives, subject to the following conditions: - i.
 An analysis that will be carried out prior to new road and/or cutblock development based on current provincial TEM and VRI data; - ii.
-Where the analysis shows a deficit under the target amount, including proposed OGMAs, harvesting will not take place in a Mappable Regionally Rare or Underrepresented Ecosystem, if doing so will result in an area below the target amount, when deducted from the total, including proposed OGMAs, for that site series; - iii.
-Site plan field data must be collected by or under the direction of a qualified registered professional that has received training in the identification of Regionally Rare or Underrepresented Ecosystem; - iv.
-Field data collection may be used to revise and recruit areas to the analysis table amounts; and - v.
-Despite s.1.a.ii, right-of-way clearing and road construction may occur for access through a Regionally Rare or Underrepresented Ecosystem that is below the target amount in the analysis, if no other practicable option exists. - 2.
-For the purposes of VILUP Order, Objective 5, each Holder will, as a Strategy in that portion of SMZ 3 in the FDU, incorporate Late Successional Habitat Elements in wildlife tree retention areas where Late Successional Habitat Elements are within or immediately adjacent to a proposed cutblock.
+Where the analysis shows a deficit under the target amount, including proposed OGMAs, harvesting will not take place in a Mappable Regionally Rare or Underrepresented Ecosystem, if doing so will result in an area below the target amount, when deducted from the total, including proposed OGMAs, for that site series;